awsdocs/amazon-ec2-user-guide/doc_source/standard-mode-examples.md

 | Credit Balance |  72 credits \(0 launch credits, 72 earned credits\)  |

 **Conclusion**
 An instance constantly earns credits, but cannot accrue more earned credits if the credit balance limit has been reached\.
 After the limit is reached, newly earned credits are discarded\.
 The credit balance limit is determined by the number of credits that an instance can earn in 24 hours\.
-For more information about credit balance limits, see the [T3 and T2 credit table](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table)\.
+For more information about credit balance limits, see the [credit table](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table)\.